The Excel OR Function

 where the logical_test arguments are one or more conditions that evaluate to either TRUE or FALSE.

-You can enter up to 255 conditions to the Excel Or function in Excel 2007 or 2010.
+- In current versions of Excel (Excel 2007 and later), you can enter up to 255 logical_test arguments to the Excel Or function.
 However, in Excel 2003, the function can only handle up to 30 arguments.

-Note that, if the logical_tests return numbers, instead of logical values, zero is treated as the logical value FALSE all non-zero numbers are treated as the logical value TRUE.
+- If the logical_test arguments evaluate to numbers, instead of logical values, the value zero is treated as FALSE and all non-zero values are treated as TRUE.

-The following spreadsheet shows three examples of the Excel Or function.
+The following spreadsheets show three examples of the Excel Or function.